threefoldtech/home/wiki/products/v3/tfgrid_3_6.md

 ## TFNode-Pilot v0.1.0
 Pocket Network is a blockchain data platform built for applications that use cost-efficient economics to coordinate and distribute data at scale, enabling seamless interactions between blockchains and applications.
 This release's content:

-- Reverse-engineered the Pokt node pilot into Node Pilot Light.
+- Optimized node pilot by Threefold.
 - Deployed first version of PoktNetwork with TF Terraform Grid Provider.

 ## TFChain v1.12